k-sym/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/README.md

 We want is for this to always return `0x0F` when booting macOS, so we want to make an SSDT that will return `GPHD == Zero`.

 After making the amendments to the `SSDT-GPI0.dsl` this is compiled and added to the ACPI folder and the `config.plist`.

+BUT...
+This is not working.
+Someone suggested that it was to do with the IceLake addressing in [VoodooIC](https://github.com/VoodooI2C/VoodooI2C/commit/84b9aa673ee93c7ece9267559d2cf45cfe80804b) so I downloaded the repo including the latest changes that included the IceLake PCI addressing and compiled the kext.
+This still doesn't work :(